awaismalik-et/finaltest/bankos-dr/services/rds/README.md

 Promote the new Active RDS to a standalone instance.

+Update the proxy to point to the freshly promoted instance.

 Prompt user to confirm updating application configuration (e.g., connection strings, endpoints).

-Upon user confirmation:

-If the user approves:

- Delete the Failover RDS.

- Create a replica of the newly promoted Active RDS back to the Failover region for future failover readiness.

-This ensures that:

 Active region RDS becomes the new primary.

-Failover RDS is decommissioned and replaced with a fresh replica of the new Active RDS, maintaining high availability.
+Failover RDS name is now appended with "old" to be identifed as a old version and  with a fresh replica of the new Active RDS, maintaining high availability.

 ### Note:
 Only the RDS instances defined in the configuration are affected.
 All actions are subject to force_delete flag and explicit user confirmation.